Oluwayomi-Project/Manuscript_Visualisation_of_Bayesian_hierarchical_models/README.md

 ### Investigating Covid-impact – Analysis.Rmd

- filtered out observational data points for the year 2022, then applied an lm model and assessed the slope before and after the onset of COVID.
+I filtered out observational data points for the year 2022, then applied an lm model and assessed the slope before and after the onset of COVID.
 The post-COVID slope is predominantly lower and negative compared to the pre-COVID slope, indicating a negative impact of COVID on the overall slope of the PISA dataset.

 Subsequently, I calculated the overall sigma of the model for both post- and pre-COVID periods.
 The overall variation post-COVID is higher than pre-COVID.
 Similarly, the hyper-parameter intercept estimate variation for post-COVID is lower than the pre-COVID hyper-parameter variation.